buettner/private-prefetch-proxy/README.md

  * Both users and publishers can choose to opt-out if they are uncomfortable with the feature (e.g. concerned about extra data usage).

 #### Referrer opt-in
-Referrers opt-in to the feature by indicating which links should be prefetched.
-Tentatively, we suggest the following approach built on top of a minimal subset of the speculation rules from the [Alternate Loading Modes](https://github.com/jeremyroman/alternate-loading-modes/blob/main/triggers.md) proposal:
+Referrers opt-in to the feature by using [Speculation Rules](https://github.com/jeremyroman/alternate-loading-modes/blob/main/triggers.md) to indicate which links should be privately prefetched.
+E.g.,:

 ```html
 <script type="speculationrules">